ARM-software/bob-build/docs/module_types/common_generate_module_properties.md

 - `${(name)_out}` - the outputs of the `generated_deps` dependency with `name`
 - `${src_dir}` - the path to the project source directory - this will be different than the build source directory for Android.
+- `${bob_config}` - the Bob configuration file.
+When used, a depfile must be generated naming the config file as a dependency to ensure the rule is correctly rerun when the configuration changes.
+- `${bob_config_json}` - the Bob configuration JSON file, intended for use by tools that just need to read configuration values without having to know about the config system.
+When used, a depfile must be generated naming the config file as a dependency to ensure the rule is correctly rerun when the configuration changes.

 The value in `cmd` is executed by the shell.
 Compound shell expressions and expansions can be used, though we recommend keeping